 Instructions for text formatting

-As a rule, try to use the American Psychological Association guide [APA] for preparing your text.
+As a rule, try to use the Chicago Style for preparing your text.

-- Use a normal, plain font (11-point Arial) for text; use a normal, plain font for footnotes or endnotes (9-point Arial).
+- Use a normal, plain font (12-point Times New Romanl) for text; use a normal, plain font for footnotes or endnotes (10-point Times New Roman).

 - Single space for the main body of the text and footnotes/endnotes.